AWS Deployment

 Select Docker as the managed platform:

-Select Upload your code and upload the multicontainer.zip file linked above.
+Select Upload your code and upload the multicontainer.zip created previously.
 Give the version a meaningful label.

-Select the same VPC and Instance Subnets provided to the DocumentDB cluster above.
+Select the same VPC and Instance Subnets configured previously.
 A typical deployment will run the instances in private subnets, and the load balancer in public subnets.

 Click Next to proceed to instance traffic and scaling.

-Increase the size of the storage for each instance from the default of 8GB to 12GB, since the PDF server container will store a large volume of fonts.
-These can be fine tuned later based on the deployment requirements.
+Increase the size of the storage for each instance from the default of 8GB to 12GB.
+The PDF server container stores a large volume of fonts.
+Theis can be fine tuned later based on the deployment requirements.

-Under EC2 Security Groups, select the security group created in the DocumentDB cluster above.
+Under EC2 Security Groups, select the security group previously created in the DocumentDB cluster above.

 Use the default Load Balancer, Listeners, Processes, and Rules settings.
-TLS listeners are configured later in this documentation.
+TLS listeners are configured later in this document.

 Click Next to navigate to updates, monitoring, and logging configuration.